 Parents may view their student's transcript and grades from home via the Aeries Parent Portal.

 Official transcripts may be requested by filing the request form located at the end of this handbook.

+The first 2 transcripts are free.
+All subsequent requests are charged a nominal cost recovery fee.

+The request form is located at the end of this book.
 You can also pick one up in counseling office, or visit our school web site and download a copy.

 The first 2 transcripts are free.
 All subsequent requests are charged a nominal cost recovery fee.

 Please remember - NO CHECKS WILL BE ACCEPTED.
 Money orders, cashier checks, or cash only.

+Formatted: Font: 12 pt, Condensed by 0.05 pt